wrender/docker-compose-lamp/README.md

 - MariaDB 10.1
 - phpMyAdmin

-## Usage Information
+## General Usage Information

-By default this mounts to ~/public_html.
+By default this mounts the /var/www/html directory to ~/public_html on your Linux OS.
 From here you can install drupal using Drush or use any website files.
+It is intended to keep all of the web application files outside of the containers so you can easily work on the files.
+The database should go in the mariadb container included with this.

+## Setup

 If your running Ubuntu or Fedora as your local development environment you should create a user and group and folder to match the permission of the ~/public_html folder with the container's Apache user/group.
 The Apache runs as UID and GUID 33 (www-data).